ajdavis/motor-blog/README.md

 I've provided example config files in this repository in `etc/`.
 If you have an Nginx version with WebSocket support (1.3.13 or later) then draft posts will autoreload when you update them from MarsEdit.

+Run `python server.py --ensure-indexes` at once when first installing Motor-Blog on a production MongoDB server.
+(If you see an error when using the search box, "Can't canonicalize query: IndexNotFound text index required for $text query", it means you haven't done this step.
+In any case, running Motor-Blog without indexes built will risk performance problems.)

 # MarsEdit setup